ImperialCollegeLondon/python-guis/docs/cheatsheet_docs/gui_installation.md

 # Installation of the frameworks

 **Note:** If you followed the [installation instructions for this repository](../installation.md), you already have all you need in the virtual environment.
-This guide refers of what you will need to install if you want to use the frameworks in your own software.
+This guide refers to what you will need to install if you want to use the frameworks in your own software.

 ## *Matplotlib*: